Active Contrastive Learning of Audio-Visual Video Representations: Experiments

 \section{Experiments}

-\textbf{Implementation detail.} Unless otherwise noted, we use 3D-ResNet18 \citep{hara2018can} as our visual encoders ($f_v$ and $h_v$).
+\textbf{Experimental Setting.} We use 3D-ResNet18 \citep{hara2018can} as our visual encoders ($f_v$ and $h_v$) in most of the experiments.
+We also use R(2+1)D-18 \citep{tran2018closer} to enable a fair comparison with previous work (see Table \ref{tab:action-recog}).
 For audio encoders ($f_a$ and $h_a$), we adapt ResNet-18 \citep{he2016deep} to audio signals by replacing 2D convolution kernels with 1D kernels.
 We employ Batch Normalization (BN) \citep{ioffe2015batch} with the shuffling BN \citep{he2020momentum} in all our encoders.
 All models are trained end-to-end with the ADAM optimizer \citep{kingma2014adam} with an initial learning rate $\gamma=10^{-3}$ after a warm-up period of 500 iterations.
 We use the mini-batch size $M=128$, dictionary size $K=30\times128$, pool size $N=300\times128$, momentum $m=0.999$, and temperature $\tau=0.7$.
 We used 40 NVIDIA Tesla P100 GPUs for our experiments.

-\textbf{Datasets.} We use AudioSet \citep{gemmeke2017audio} and Kinetics-700 \citep{carreira2019short} as our pretraining data when comparing with state-of-the-art approaches.
+We pretrain our model on Kinetics-700~\citep{carreira2019short} and AudioSet~\citep{gemmeke2017audio} when comparing with state-of-the-art approaches.
 For Kinetics-700, we use 240K randomly selected videos that contain the audio channel.
 On AudioSet, we use both a subset of 240K randomly selected videos and the 1.8M full set.
-For our ablation study, we pretrain our model on Kinetics-Sound~\citep{arandjelovic2017look} that contains 22K videos from 34 classes of Kinetics that are potentially manifested both visually and audibly.
-As for downstream tasks, we evaluate our models on action recognition using UCF101 \citep{soomro2012ucf101} and HMDB51 \citep{kuehne2011hmdb}, and on sound classification using ESC50 \citep{piczak2015esc}.
-UCF101 contains 13K video clips from 101 action categories, HMDB51 contains 7K video clips from 51 categories, and ESC50 has 2K audio clips from 50 categories.
-UCF101 and HMDB51 have 3 official train/test splits, while ESC50 has 5 splits.
-We conduct our ablation study using \texttt{split-1} of each dataset.
-We report our average performance over all splits when we compare with prior work.
+For our ablation study, we use Kinetics-Sound~\citep{arandjelovic2017look} that contains 22K videos from 34 classes that are potentially manifested both visually and audibly, and thus provides a relatively clean testbed for ablation purposes.
+As for downstream tasks, we evaluate our models on action recognition using UCF101~\citep{soomro2012ucf101} and HMDB51~\citep{kuehne2011hmdb}, and on sound classification using ESC50~\citep{piczak2015esc}.

-We preprocess video frames by sampling at 10 FPS and applying random cropping, horizontal flipping, gray-scaling, and temporal jittering.
-We resize video frames to 3-channel images of $224 \times 224$; we set the clip length to 16 frames during pretraining, and 32 frames during finetuning on downstream tasks.
-For audio channel, we extract mel-spectrograms from the raw waveform using the LibROSA library and get a $80 \times T$ matrix with 80 frequency bands; T is proportionate to the length of an audio clip.
-We then segment the mel-spectrogram according to the corresponding video clips to ensure temporal synchrony.
-We treat the mel-spectrograms as an 80-channel 1D signal.